Law and Social Change

 Reception:

-The professor meets the students weekly, on campus or online.
+The professor meets with students weekly, on campus or online.
 To make an appointment, please contact the professor by email.

-On campus meetings will be held in the professor's office at the second floor of the building overlooking via Passione (room 208).
+On-campus meetings will be held in the professor's office on the second floor of the building overlooking via Passione (room 206).
 Online meetings will be held through Microsoft Teams.